marcinnyo/weather-app/README.md

 This weather app works with npm init, after cloning.
-You should set up your .env file with SendGrid and OpenWeatherApi credentials
+You should set up your .env file with SendGrid and OpenWeatherApi account credentials that you previously set up for yourself.

 WEATHER_API_KEY=your_weather_api_key
 SENDGRID_API_KEY=your_sendgrid_api_key